 - road trains that connect the most remote upper lakes with the two entrances.

-Note that the boats and road trains may have different operating hours to the park.
+Note The boats and road trains may have different operating hours to the park.

 How much time does it take to visit Plitvice Lakes?